thunder-project/thunder/README.md

 _query_ - average over indices

-## Input formats
+## Input and output

-All functions use the same input format data format: a text file, where the rows are voxels or neurons and the columns are time points.
-The first three entries in each row are the x,y,z coordinates of that voxel (or some other identifier), and the subsequent entries are the signals for that voxel at each time point.
-For example, a data set with 2x2x2 voxels and 8 time points might look like:
+All functions use the same format for primary input data: a text file, where the rows are neural signals (e.g. voxels, neurons) and the columns are time points.
+The first entries in each row are optional key identifiers (e.g. the x,y,z coordinates of each voxel), and subsequent entries are the response values for that signal at each time point (e.g. calcium flouresence, spike counts).
+For example, an imaging data set with 2x2x2 voxels and 8 time points might look like:

 	1 1 1 11 41 2 17 43 24 56 87
 	1 2 1 ...